zont/rollup-plugin-merge/README.md

   - recursive (default is `false`).
 Enable/disable recursive merging
   - verbose (default is `false`).
 Enable/disable logging
   - watch (default is `false`).
 Enable/disable watching.
 If disabled then copy only on start
+  - prettify (default is `false`).
+Enable/disable prettify.
+If enabled then insert white space into the output JSON string for readability purposes